jimmo/ncss-embedded/chapters/13-lab-exercises.md

 5. Add a "lock" mode to your automatic door by adding a button module that disables the sensor if it has been pressed, press again to unlock.
 6. Add a "card reader" that uses a magnet as a key-card to open the door even when locked.

-!!Show your work to a tutor before continuing!!
+*Show your work to a tutor before continuing*

 #### Optional extension tasks
 Most of these sensors behave a lot like the micro:bit buttons (especially the button module!).
 It'd be great if we could use the `is_pressed()` and `was_pressed()` functions like we can on the built-in buttons.